thepythonic/browsercms/doc/features/form_builder.md

 * Forms should allow either display a message to the user, or redirect them to another page.
 * Make Text Area work.
-* Slug isn't being displayed as editable for forms.
+* BUG: Slug isn't being displayed as editable for forms.
 * Need to allow be able to select template for specific forms.
 * Can have duplicate field names that creates issues when submitting forms.
-* Not sure what the effect of being able to change the names of form fields will have.
+* Addressable Content BUGS:
+    * Bootstrap styling isn't available in pages.
+    * Submitting form within frame creates nested frames.

 ## Eventual Goals